 Please briefly elaborate on one of your extracurricular activities or work experiences.
 (250 words)

 Holding an international conference with a target live audience of 1,000 on zoom was not an easy feat.
-At MyFLY, we were ambitious enough to hold a 3 day-finance and blockchain conference with reputable speakers from all over the world.
-As a Co-Director of Outreach, I led a team of 4 to strategize a marketing plan to reach our target audience.
+At MyFLY, we were ambitious enough to hold a 3-day finance and blockchain conference with reputable speakers from all over the world.
+As Co-Director of Outreach, I led a team of 4 to strategize a marketing plan to reach our target audience.

-While preparing for the event, the Outreach branch performance was inconsistent.
-At times we had a lot of work done, other times we were swamped with other priorities and did not get things done.
+While preparing for the event, my branch performance was inconsistent.
+At times we got a lot of work done, other times we were swamped with other priorities and did not get things done.
 In order to add consistency, I strategically divided the tasks based on our abilities.
 Two were in charge of managing social media and two others were content creators.
-I helped both units as well as created a document where we can give feedback to each other and decided which ideas were most relevant.
+I helped both units as well as created a document where we could give feedback to each other and decided which ideas were most relevant.

 I incorporated schedules and deadlines into the platform, along with the person-in-charge for each task.
 With this system of accountability, we can keep track of the next thing we have to do.
 I had to personally give support to my members and remind them on several occasions if they missed any deadline.
-We advertised on instagram and tiktok and used our network to reach out to family, friends and schools.
+We advertised on Instagram and Tiktok and used our network to reach out to family, friends and schools.

-On the first day of the conference, I took a deep breath, “Welcome, I am Brian Goenwan, host of the myFLY Finance and Blockchain Conference and I would like to welcome Brian Huen, a portfolio manager handling $350 billion worth of assets….”
+On the first day of the conference, I took a deep breath.
+“Welcome!
+I am Brian Goenawan, host of the myFLY Finance and Blockchain Conference, and I would like to welcome Brian Huen, a portfolio manager handling $350 billion worth of assets….”

 The online event was a success.
 The personal interactions with these individuals gave me a glimpse of their lives showing me how life is like a stock market.
 In the short run it is volatile and goes up and down, but with discipline we can lead a balanced life and grow continuously making an upward slope in the long run.